nodecraft/h9.js/README.md

 My Account Functions
 --------------------

-If you need documentation on what the methods or data points are I would recommend matching the methods here with the [API Docs](https://cp.hostnine.com/api/docs/)
+If you need documentation on what the methods or data points are, I would recommend matching the methods here with the [API Docs](https://cp.hostnine.com/api/docs/)

 ### h9.viewMyAccount(callback) ###